bzeiss/retro-pcbs/README.md

 ### Prerequisites

 You need a soldering iron, some solder and a 3D printer to build this.
 It is very generally easy to build.
+The PCB for the front panel can be ordered, for example, from jlcpcb.com, pcbway, oshpark or similar servies.

 ### BOM